 If you have been trafficked for sexual exploitation, MRCI can put you in contact with dedicated organisations that can support you.

 MRCI offers support and advice to those who have experienced trafficking.
-Please come to the Drop-In Centre or call 01 889 7570.
+You can send us your query through our web form or call 01 889 7570.
 Our support is always free and always confidential.

 At the moment, victims of trafficking can only be officially identified as such by An Garda Síochána (the police), and MRCI can support potential victims before and after this identification.
 You are not alone.